 It’s relatively easy to paddle upstream on the St. Croix, so you have a couple paddling options: You can choose a one-way trip with a vehicle at your exit point, or paddle upstream from your launch point and float back down for an out-and-back trip.
 The palisades near Minnesota and Wisconsin’s Interstate Parks is especially scenic, and some of our state’s best paddling.

 Square Lake County Park (Stillwater)

-Square Lake has some of the best water quality in Minnesota, so this small county park is focused on water activities: kayaking, canoeing, stand-up.
+Square Lake has some of the best water quality in Minnesota, so this small county park is focused on water activities: kayaking, canoeing and stand-up paddle boarding.
 The lake is open to motor boats, too, but there are wake restrictions.
-A nice boat launch next to the beach makes entry easy, although you have to park up the hill a bit and walk back down.
+A nice boat launch next to the beach makes it entry easy, although you have to park up the hill a bit and walk back down.
 Not a biggie.

 Read: Kayaking on Square Lake

 St. Croix Bluffs Regional Park has a boat launch into a protected inlet that takes you right onto the beautiful St. Croix River.
 Be aware of water levels and the force of the current, as it’ll vary depending on the time of year and amount of recent rainfall.

 William O’Brien State Park (Marine on St. Croix)

 The other state park in Washington County, William O’Brien, is also on the St. Croix River and offers wonderful paddling.

 The Park has one of the longest rental seasons around, from mid-May to mid-to-late-October.
 In the summer they even offer shuttle service on the weekends.
 Here’s a short video from the Park Service that gives you a glimpse: Paddling the St. Croix (scroll down a bit).

 Here’s the William O’Brien map.